 Photo of Julia Alonzo Julia Alonzo

-Julia Alonzo is a senior counsel in the Litigation Department with a focus on securities and corporate governance litigation.
-She is experienced in complex civil securities matters and parallel proceedings, including federal securities class actions, shareholder derivative lawsuits, internal investigations, and SEC investigations.
+Previously, Julia was a senior counsel at Proskauer in the Litigation Department, with a focus on securities and corporate governance litigation.

 Photo of Michael Guggenheim Michael Guggenheim

 Michael earned his J.D. from Harvard Law School and his B.A., summa cum laude, from Rutgers University.
-While at law school, Michael worked for the Litigation Department of the San Francisco City Attorney, was a teaching assistant for the Harvard Law School Negotiation Workshop, and litigated election law cases with Common Cause.
+While in law school, Michael worked for the Litigation Department of the San Francisco City Attorney, was a teaching assistant for the Harvard Law School Negotiation Workshop, and litigated election law cases with Common Cause.
 He also served as the Executive Managing Editor of the Harvard Law & Policy Review and coached the Boston College mock trial team.
+In his free time, Michael enjoys practicing yoga.